vlstill/presentations/dacse_2016/pres.md

 $\Rightarrow$ testing is not deterministic

-*   might not discover bug
+*   might not discover a bug
 *   test cannot be repeated with guarantee of the same results
 *   hard to debug from failed test

 ## Explicit State Model Checking

-a technique usefull for verification of parallel programs
+a technique useful for verification of parallel programs

-*   explores all meanighfull interleavings of the program
+*   explores all meaningful interleavings of the program
 *   can provide deterministic testing procedure
 *   and prove absence of bugs
 *   can be very resource consuming